 Crete, Nebraska, United States

 Rebecca Bartlett has a degree in English and has worked in journalism and freelance writing.
 In her free time, Rebecca enjoys writing poetry, playing video games, and volunteering.
 She lives in Nebraska with her fiancé and husky mix.
+She writes under the pen name RL Bartlett.

 Chicago, Illinois, United States